-These test areas can be booked out to other providers who do not have the facilities, on the same fee-paying basis as the college has to pay at present, both saving costs, and generating income.
+These test areas can be booked out to other providers who do not have the facilities, on the same fee-paying basis as the College pays at present, both saving costs, and generating income.

-5.7 DE-CARBONISATION IMPROVEMENTS
+5.7 DECARBONISATION IMPROVEMENTS

-The college has committed to Net zero: reducing direct and indirect emissions, driving innovation to meet legislative targets and providing opportunities for young people to engage practically in the transition to net zero.
+The College has committed to Net Zero: reducing direct and indirect emissions, driving innovation to meet legislative targets and providing opportunities for young people to engage practically in the transition to Net Zero.

-To achieve this the college needs to strategically plan the improvements to the estate to raise its performance required to achieve Net Zero whilst also minimising our impact on the environment by wherever possible reusing existing buildings.
+To achieve this the College needs to strategically plan the improvements to the estate to raise its performance required to achieve Net Zero whilst also minimising our impact on the environment by wherever possible reusing existing buildings.

 A survey for the less sustainable parts of the estate is currently being completed to help inform a plan to achieve this.
 This will be expanded to other areas on a priority basis, based on the sustainability assessment.
-The funds needed for this are likely to be beyond the capital funds the college can allocate from its operations, and applications for any sources of funding are being submitted, which has resulted in grants of £2.4m currently from Salix, with a current bid of £0.65m awaiting the outcome.
+The funds needed for this are likely to be beyond the capital funds the College can allocate from its operations, and applications for any sources of funding are being submitted, which has resulted in grants of £2.4m currently from Salix, with a current bid of £0.65m awaiting the outcome.